What is Post Traumatic Stress Disorder?

 What kind of symptoms might occur?

-The individual must be experiencing a change in at least two of the following aspect of thinking and mood.
+The person must be experiencing a change in at least two of the following aspects of thinking and mood.

-- An inability to remember an important aspect of the traumatic event.
+- The person cannot remember an important part of the traumatic event.

-- Wrongly assuming that that the event was your fault or wrongly assigning blame to others.
+- Incorrectly assuming that the event was your fault or wrongly placing blame on others.

-- Experiencing chronic negative states like fear, horror, guilt or shame.
+- The person experiences ongoing negative states like fear, horror, guilt or shame.

-- Reduction or loss of interest in significant activities.
+- Reduction or loss of interest in important activities.

 - Feeling detached or estranged from others.